-Favourite varieties for Dmitry are the Clematis Amazing® Kibo, Blue Pirouette and Inspiration.
+Favourite varieties for Dmitry are the Clematis Amazing® Kibo, Blue Pirouette and Kyiv.
 He is looking forward to seeing new varieties: “I like Clematis with large buds, and varieties that has several flowers on the branch (Like Clematis Amazing® Tokyo).
 If we're talking about colour, it would be very interesting to see white, burgundy red and cornflower blue ones.”

 Tips from the master

-“First of all, It’s critically important to trim Clematis with a clean knife or a sharp secateurs.
+“First of all, it’s critically important to trim Clematis with a clean knife or a sharp secateurs.
 Second, since a large evaporation of moisture goes through the leaves and not all this moisture reaches the flower itself, I remove almost all the leaves when I put up a showcase in my store.
 In this form, Clematis lives much longer.
 But what’s the good point of the leaves?
 In Russia, we don’t have natural material in the wintertime, but I want to see some bright juicy greenery.
 And Clematis just has beautiful leaves.
 And even if you add 1 or 2 stems of Clematis in the middle of a bouquet, you can immediately see how the mood in the bouquet changes.
 Firstly, due to the flowers (they are light and airy like butterflies) and due to such noble green colour which add a touch of grace and elegance."

 A heavy drinker

 "I would not recommend using Clematis in risky cases, where it should stand for several days in small containers.
-Also, you need to remember that the heat and drafts can ruin his mood, be careful.
+Also, you need to remember that the heat and drafts can ruin her mood, be careful.
 Clematis needs a lot of water, so exclude it from use in small tubes."

 New Clematis project

 "I wanted to make an installation at Fleuramour 2020, but due to COVID-19, the festival has been postponed.
 I have prepared a sketch for a large-scale project specifically with Clematis.
 I think I will realize this project no matter where maybe even in Russia.
-And I would like to surprise all of you so I will keep it in a secret."
+And I would like to surprise all of you so I will keep it a secret."

 Dmitry Turcan was born and raised in Moldavia, a country with sunny days and excellent climate.
 Its nature, the fertile lands, orchards and meadows full of blossoming flowers, were the reason he chose to be a floral designer.
-His love for flowers brought him to many countries, each inspiring him to new technique and styles. in 2018 Dmitry moved to St. Petersburg and founded Turcan Flower Bureau, a multi-level space that was created in order to bring people together and inspire them to creative realization.
+His love for flowers brought him to many countries, each inspiring him to new technique and styles.
+In 2018, Dmitry moved to St. Petersburg and founded Turcan Flower Bureau, a multi-level space that was created in order to bring people together and inspire them to creative realization.
 Dmitry has won several awards, including the Silver medal at Japan Garden Festival 2017; the People’s Choice Award at Florint Europa Cup 2016 and the Grand Prix and Gold medal at Singapore Flower Garden 2018.
 More about Dmitry on Instagram or at his website.